TrezaSelamu/team-colaboration/README.md

 c HTML login form with accompanying CSS styling.
 It provides a user-friendly interface for entering login credentials, with additional styling for responsiveness and visual appeal.

       ## Installation
-1. Copy the entire HTML code.
-2. Paste it into a new or existing HTML file using a text editor (e.g., Notepad, Visual Studio Code, Sublime Text).
-3. Save the file with an ".html" extension (e.g., "login_form.html").
-4. Ensure the "img_avatar2.png" image is available in the specified location or replace it with your desired image.
-5. Host the HTML file on a web server that supports server-side scripting for full functionality.

      ## Usage
 1. Open the HTML file in a web browser to view and interact with the login form.